On infinitesimal contraction analysis for hybrid systems: Conclusion

 \section{Conclusion}

-We generalized infinitesimal contraction analysis to hybrid systems by leveraging local properties of continuous--time flow and discrete--time reset to bound the time rate of change of the intrinsic distance between trajectories.
-Conversely, we showed that contraction with respect to this intrinsic distance metric implies infinitesimal contraction in continuous and discrete time.
-In addition to expanding the toolkit for stability analysis in hybrid systems, we provide novel bounds for the intrinsic distance metric even when the system is not contractive.
+We generalized infinitesimal contraction analysis to hybrid systems by leveraging local properties of continuous-time flow and discrete-time reset to bound the time rate of change of the intrinsic distance between trajectories.
+Furthermore, we showed that contraction with respect to this intrinsic distance function implies infinitesimal contraction in continuous and discrete time.
+In addition to expanding the toolkit for stability analysis in hybrid systems, we provide novel bounds for the intrinsic distance function even when the system is not contractive.